 The quarter-wave matching transformer may be applied to aerials of the Zeppelin type, thereby eliminating the length of tuned feeder often associated with them.
 A shorted $\lambda/4$ section is used, and it is interesting to note that the bottom end of this may be earthed with impunity.
-The adjustments are made as already given, but it may be necessary to tap one feeder wire an inch or two higher on the aerial side before a balance on the feeder is obtained.
+The adjustments are made as already given. but it may be necessary to tap one feeder wire an inch or two higher on the aerial side before a balance on the feeder is obtained.

 Fig. 17.
-Fr.
-The frame is of light wood Standing Wave Detector.
 Standing Wave Detector.
-The frame is of light wood and the wires from the meter hook over the line.
-Alternatively the loop may be closed by a wire along the top, parallel to, but not fouching the line.
-The indicator may be a 0/25 amp. hotwire or thermo-numeter, or even a lamp.
+The frame is of light wood and the wires from the meter book over the line.
+Alternatively the loop may be closed by a wire along the top, parallel to, but not touching the line The indicator may be a 0/-25 amp. hotwire or thermoammeter, or even a lamp.